tildeleb/heapsort/README.md

 Introduction
 ------------

-There are three versions of HeapSort here:
+There are three versions of HeapSort in this repository:

 1. heapsort.go
 2. c/heapsort.c